Study: Russia’s Sputnik V vaccine appears safe, effective

 “But the outcome reported here is clear,” British scientists Ian Jones and Polly Roy wrote in an accompanying commentary.
 “Another vaccine can now join the fight to reduce the incidence of COVID-19.”

+“This is a great day in the fight against the COVID-19 pandemic,” said Kirill Dmitriev, CEO of the Russian Direct Investment Fund that bankrolled the development of the shot.

 The Sputnik V vaccine was approved by the Russian government with much fanfare on Aug.
-11. President Vladimir Putin personally broke the news on national television and said that one of his daughters had already been vaccinated with it.
-At the time, the vaccine had only been tested in several dozens of people.
+11. President Vladimir Putin personally broke the news on national television and said one of his daughters had already been vaccinated with it.
+At the time, the vaccine had only been tested in several dozen people.

-Some early results were published in September, but participants had only been followed for about 42 days and there was no comparison group.
+Some early results on it were published in September, but participants had only been followed for 42 days and there was no comparison group.

-The latest study is based on research involving about 20,000 people over age 18 at 25 hospitals in Moscow between September and November, of whom three-quarters got two doses of the Russian vaccine 21 days apart and the remainder got placebo shots.
+The latest study is based on research involving about 20,000 people over 18 at 25 hospitals in Moscow between September and November, of whom three-quarters got two doses of the Russian vaccine 21 days apart and the remainder got placebo shots.

 The most commonly reported side effects were flu-like symptoms, pain at the injection site and fatigue.
-Serious side effects were rare in both groups and four deaths were reported in the study, although none were considered to be the result of the vaccine.
+Serious side effects were rare in both groups and four deaths were reported, although none were considered to be the result of the vaccine.

-The study included more than 2,100 people over age 60 and the vaccine appeared to be about 92% effective in them.
-The research is ongoing but in December, Russia’s Health Ministry said it would cut the size of the study from the expected 40,000 to about 31,000 volunteers that have already enrolled.
+The study included more than 2,100 people over 60 and the vaccine appeared to be about 92% effective in them.
+The research is ongoing but in December, Russia’s Health Ministry said it was cutting the size of the study from the planned 40,000 subjects to about 31,000 volunteers who have already enrolled.
 Developers of the vaccine cited ethical concerns about using placebo shots.

 The Russian vaccine uses a modified version of the common cold-causing adenovirus to carry genes for the spike protein in the coronavirus as a way to prime the body to react if COVID-19 comes along.
 That’s a similar technology to the vaccine developed by AstraZeneca and Oxford University.
-But unlike that two-dose vaccine, the Russians used a slightly different adenovirus for the second booster shot.
+But unlike AstraZeneca’s two-dose vaccine, the Russians used a slightly different adenovirus for the second booster shot.

 Some experts say that approach may explain why the Russian vaccine seems to have produced a better immune response than the AstraZeneca vaccine, which has a reported efficacy rate of about 60 to 70%.

-“This aims to drive higher immune responses to the target ‘spike’ by using two slightly different jabs,” said Alexander Edwards, an associate professor in biomedical technology at Britain’s University of Reading.
+“This aims to drive higher immune responses to the target ‘spike’ by using two slightly different jabs,” said Alexander Edwards, an associate professor in biomedical technology at Britain’s University of Reading, who was not connected to the Russian research.

 He said if you have two identical shots, it’s possible the immune system doesn’t get as big a boost from the second injection.

-He added that, because the Russian vaccine is made using a tested technology, it should be possible to scale up manufacturing.

-Sputnik V began being rolled out in a large-scale vaccination campaign in Russia in December, with doctors and teachers the first in line to get the shot.
-Last month, Putin ordered the effort to be expanded and for mass immunizations to start.
+Sputnik V was rolled out in a large-scale vaccination campaign in Russia in December, with doctors and teachers the first in line.
+Last month, Putin ordered mass immunizations to start.

-In early January, the Russian Direct Investment Fund that bankrolled the jab said that over 1 million Russians have already been vaccinated with the domestically developed shot.
-Some Russian media questioned the number and suggested that the rollout has been much slower, with many Russian regions reporting small numbers of vaccinations.
+In early January, the Russian Direct Investment Fund said over 1 million Russians had already been vaccinated with it.
+Some Russian media questioned the number, suggesting that the rollout has been much slower, with many Russian regions reporting small numbers of vaccinations.

-Outside Russia, Sputnik V has received authorization in over a dozen countries, according to the fund — including former Soviet republics of Belarus, Armenia and Turkmenistan; Latin American nations including Argentina, Bolivia and Venezuela; some African nations as well as Serbia, Iran, Palestine and UAE.
+Outside Russia, Sputnik V has received authorization in over a dozen countries, according to the fund — including the former Soviet republics of Belarus, Armenia and Turkmenistan; Latin American nations including Argentina, Bolivia and Venezuela; African nations such as Algeria as well as Serbia, Iran, Palestine and UAE.

-In the European Union, the shot has received initial authorization in Hungary and is still subject to final approval by the country’s National Public Health Center.

 Batches of the vaccine have already been supplied to six countries.
-In all, more than 50 countries submitted applications for 2.4 billion doses, a RDIF spokesman told The Associated Press.
+In all, more than 50 countries have submitted applications for 2.4 billion doses, an RDIF spokesman told The Associated Press.

-Algeria will begin producing the Sputnik V vaccine “within the coming weeks,” according to Kamel Mansouri, the head of Algeria’s national agency for pharmaceuticals.
+Algeria will begin producing the Sputnik V vaccine “within the coming weeks,” Kamel Mansouri, the head of Algeria’s national agency for pharmaceuticals, said Tuesday.
+The first batch of 50,000 doses arrived in Algeria last week.

-The first batch of 50,000 doses of Sputnik V was flown to Algeria from Russia on Thursday, a tenth of what had been previously announced by the North African government.
-A cargo of 50,000 AstraZeneca doses arrived on Monday.

-Mansouri said Algeria and Russia were in advanced discussions over Sputnik V and the vaccine would be manufactured at the government-owned SAIDAL facility.

-“It is time that Algeria, a country that imports vaccine, be able to produce it on site to respond to the needs of the vaccination campaign, and to export in a second phase,” he said Tuesday on national television.
+The European Medicines Agency said the developers of Sputnik V recently asked for advice on what data they needed to submit for the agency’s experts to consider recommending that the vaccine be licensed across the 27-nation European Union.

+Hungary’s first shipment of Sputnik V — 40,000 doses — arrived on Tuesday, Foreign Minister Peter Szijjarto said on Facebook.
+Hungary expects to get enough Sputnik V vaccine to treat 1 million people in the next three months.

+“Brussels’ centralized vaccine procurement has been a failure, which has risked the lives of Europeans and the swiftest restarting of the European economy,” Szijjarto said.

+“We were the first, but we probably won’t be the only ones” in the EU to consider using Russian and Chinese COVID-19 vaccines, he added.

 Cheng reported from Toronto.
-Associated Press writer Lori Hinnant in Paris contributed to this report.
+Associated Press writers Aomar Ouali in Algiers, Algeria, Lori Hinnant in Paris and Justin Spike in Budapest, Hungary, contributed.